-- XDS Folder: A logical container that groups one or more XDS Document Entries in any way required (e.g. by source care delivery activities, by episode, care team, clinical specialty or clinical condition).
+XDS Folder: A logical container that groups one or more XDS Document Entries in any way required (e.g. by source care delivery activities, by episode, care team, clinical specialty or clinical condition).
 This kind of organizing structure is used variably: in some centers and systems the Folder is treated as an informal compartmentalization of the overall health record; in others it might represent a significant legal portion of the EHR relating to the originating enterprise or team.
 The Folder is a means of providing organization of XDS Documents (or Composition in EHRCOM).
-The same XDS Document Entry may belong to zero or more - 2120 Composition in EHRCOM).

 The same XDS Document Entry may belong to zero or more Folders.